-a.
-Which command displays a brief summary of the current interfaces, interface status, and the IP addresses assigned to them?

-show ip interface brief
+- a.
+Which command displays a brief summary of the current interfaces, statuses, and IP addresses assigned to them? show ip interface brief - b.

-- b.
 Enter the command on each router and answer the following questions: - 1) How many serial interfaces are there on R1 and R2?

-Each router has 2 serial interfaces.

-2) How many Ethernet interfaces are there on R1 and R2?

-R1 has 6 Ethernet interfaces and R2 has 2 Ethernet interfaces.

-3) Are all the Ethernet interfaces on R1 the same?
+Each router has 2 serial interfaces. - 2) How many Ethernet interfaces are there on R1 and R2?
+R1 has 6 Ethernet interfaces and R2 has 2 Ethernet interfaces. - 3) Are all the Ethernet interfaces on R1 the same?
 If no, explain the difference(s).

-No, they are not.
+No they are not.
 There are two Gigabit Ethernet interfaces and 4 Fast Ethernet interfaces.
-Gigabit Ethernet interfaces support speeds of up to 1,000,000,000 bits per second and Fast Ethernet interfaces support speeds of up to 1,000,000 bits per second.
+Gigabit Ethernet interfaces support speeds of up to 1,000,000,000 bits and Fast Ethernet interfaces support speeds of up to 1,000,000 bits.